-- (b) It is further recognized and agreed that in the future the Authority may provide services of the System to parties which are not Additional Contracting Parties, provided that all such services of the System to parties which are not Additional Contracting Parties shall in all respects be subordinate to the prior rights of the Contracting Parties, and all contracts or other arrangements relating to such services shall recognize and be made subordinate to, such prior rights. - Committee and the approval of the Authority, to negotiate and enter into sub-contracts with any other city or other entity under which such other city or entity may discharge Wastewater generated outside the boundaries of such Contracting Party into such Contracting Party's sewers, to be transported into the System at such Contracting Party's Point or Points of Entry along with such Contracting Party's other Wastewater.
+(b) It is further recognized and agreed that in the future the Authority may provide services of the System to parties which are not Additional Contracting Parties, provided that all such services of the System to parties which are not Additional Contracting Parties shall in all respects be subordinate to the prior rights of the Contracting Parties, and all contracts or other arrangements relating to such services shall recognize and be made subordinate to, such prior rights.

+(c) Each Contracting Party shall have the right, with the approval of a majority of the Advisory Committee and the approval of the Authority, to negotiate and enter into sub-contracts with any other city or other entity under which such other city or entity may discharge Wastewater generated outside the boundaries of such Contracting Party into such Contracting Party's sewers, to be transported into the System at such Contracting Party's Point or Points of Entry along with such Contracting Party's other Wastewater.
 In such case such additional Wastewater shall be regarded as being the Wastewater of such Contracting Party for all purposes of this Contract.
 The consideration as between or among such cities or other entities may be determined by such parties, but no such transaction shall relieve the Contracting Party of its obligations to the Authority under the terms of this Contract.